jitsi/jidesha/README.md

 When Chrome shows it among your installed extensions, you will also see its *hash ID*.

-### Enter your extension's hash ID into your Jitsi Meet installation

-You have to write the hash ID into the `desktopSharingChromeExtId` property of your `/etc/jitsi/meet/<your.server.com>-config.js`.
-This way, Jitsi Meet knows what to look for when the user clicks the "Share screen" button.

-Browser caches might need to be refreshed afterwards.

 ### Distribute your extension manually to your users